Superflare: Single events from cosmogenic isotopes

-When energetic protons enter the atmosphere they create isotopes by reactions with the major components; the most important of these is carbon-14 (^{14}C), which is created when secondary neutrons react with nitrogen. ^{14}C, which has a half-life of 5,730 years, reacts with oxygen to form carbon dioxide which is taken up by plants; dating wood by its ^{14}C content was the original basis of radiocarbon dating.
+When energetic protons enter the atmosphere they create isotopes by reactions with the major components; the most important of these is carbon-14 (^{14}C), which is created when secondary neutrons react with nitrogen. ^{14}C, which has a half-life of 5,730 years, reacts with oxygen to form carbon dioxide, which is taken up by plants; dating wood by its ^{14}C content was the original basis of radiocarbon dating.
 If wood of known age is available the process can be reversed.
 Measuring the ^{14}C content and using the half-life allows estimation of the content when the wood was formed.
 The growth rings of trees show patterns, caused by various environmental factors: dendrochronology uses these growth rings of trees, compared across overlapping sequences, to establish accurate dates.
 Applying this method shows that atmospheric ^{14}C does indeed vary with time, due to solar activity.
 This is the basis of the carbon dating calibration curve.
 It can also be used to detect any peaks in production caused by solar flares, if those flares create enough energetic particles to produce a measurable increase in ^{14}C.

 An examination of the calibration curve, which has a time resolution of five years, showed three intervals in the last 3,000 years in which ^{14}C increased significantly.
 On the basis of this two Japanese cedar trees were examined with a resolution of a single year, and showed an increase of 1.2% in AD 774, some twenty times larger than anything expected from the normal solar variation.
 This peak steadily diminished over the next few years.
 The result was confirmed by studies of German oak, bristlecone pine from California, Siberian larch, and Kauri wood from New Zealand.
 All determinations agreed on both the time and amplitude of the effect.
-In addition, measurements of coral skeletons from the South China Sea showed substantial variations in ^{14}C over a few months around the same time; however, the date could only be established to within a period of ±14 years around 783 AD.
+In addition, measurements of coral skeletons from the South China Sea showed substantial variations in ^{14}C over a few months around the same time; the date could only be established to within a period of ±14 years around 783 AD.